 NOTE: It is expected that students in the program are not currently employed during their time of study.

-Students who wish to complete the nursing master’s entry program should hold a baccalaureate degree in any field with a minimum GPA of 3.0 out of 4.0.
+Students who wish to complete the nursing master’s entry program should hold a baccalaureate degree in any field with a minimum GPA of 3.2 out of 4.0 or a 3.5 cumulative prerequisite GPA.
 Although you don’t need a major in nursing, you do need to complete some courses before beginning the program.

-Candidates for the nursing master’s entry program must have completed the following prerequisites with a grade of C or better:
+Candidates for the nursing master’s entry program must have completed the following prerequisites with a grade of "B" or better:

 Applicants must also have college-level oral and written communication skills and computer literacy (Microsoft Word, email, Internet skills).